 States vary as to who can give consent.
 In some states, the person who gives consent for a brain donation must be the healthcare proxy/agent (power-of-attorney), as identified in a legal document.
 In other states, the next of kin can give consent.
 The next-of-kin is often a member of the donor’s immediate family, such as a spouse, eldest child, sibling, or designated guardian.
 The donor’s consent is desired by some brain banks but is generally not required.

 The family pays the cost of the brain donation at the time the brain donation work is performed.
-In California, the average cost to families to accomplish brain donation is about $1,000.
-The average cost to families in other parts of the US is about $800.
+In the US, the average cost to families to accomplish brain donation is about $1,000.
 These are fees paid directly to the pathology specialist and funeral home (or cremation organization).
-For a few disorders (PSP, CBD, MSA), a grant of up to $750 is available to families from affiliated non-profit organizations, upon submission of receipts.
-For some disorders (PD, LBD, FTD, Pick’s, PPA), a grant is available to families with a financial need.
+For several disorders (PSP, CBD, MSA, FTD, PPA, Pick’s), a reimbursement grant of up to $1000 is available to families from affiliated non-profit organizations.
+For some disorders (PD, LBD, early-onset Alzheimer’s), a grant is available to families with a financial need.
 See our FAQ for more about costs.

-The person who gives consent must also request the donor’s (or intended donor’s) records from neurologists, psychiatrists, neuro-psychologists and other specialists for the brain bank.
-In addition to medical records from specialists, the brain bank is interested in the family’s description of neurological symptoms and a timeline of these symptoms.
+The intended donor or person who gives consent must provide to the brain bank the intended donor’s records from neurologists, psychiatrists, neuropsychologists and other specialists.
+In addition to these records, the brain bank is interested in the family’s description of neurological symptoms and a timeline of these symptoms.
 See our FAQ for more about the family’s role.

-The pathology specialist (pathologist’s assistant, pathology technician, autopsy technician, or diener) performs the actual brain procurement.
-Sometimes, a pathologist (a specialized medical doctor) might perform the brain procurement.
+The pathology specialist (pathologist’s assistant, pathology technician, autopsy technician, or diener) performs the actual brain recovery.
+Sometimes, a pathologist (a specialized medical doctor) might perform this work.
 Generally, the cost of an MD’s services are higher than those of pathology specialists.

-The specialist procures the entire brain.
-Depending on the research protocol, the brain may be separated into left and right halves, or may remain whole.
+The specialist recovers the entire brain.
+Depending on the research protocol, the brain may be separated into left and right hemispheres, or may remain whole.
 If separated, one half is frozen in dry ice or a special freezer; one half is “fixed” (i.e. immersed) in formalin.
-Brain procurement does not impact open casket funerals.
+Brain recovery does not impact open casket funerals.

-The specialist sends the brain to the brain bank in special containers sent by the brain bank to the specialist.
+The specialist sends the brain to the brain bank in special containers provided by the brain bank.
 Specialists are paid directly by the family (or the estate).
 See our FAQ for more on the pathology specialist’s role.

 Funeral Home or Cremation Organization

-Infrequently, a funeral home does not give a pathology specialist access to its facility.
-In this case, the donor must be transported to another facility for the brain procurement, and then returned to the funeral home.
-The family (or the estate) pays the funeral home directly for facility use or transportation.
+Infrequently, a funeral home is unwilling to give a pathology specialist access to its facility.
+In this case, the donor must be transported to another facility for the brain recovery, and then returned to the funeral home.
+The family (or estate) pays the funeral home directly for facility use or transportation.
 See our FAQ for more on the funeral home’s role.

-If a hospice agency is involved, either the hospice nurse or social worker alerts Brain Support Network, the pathology specialist, and the funeral home (or cremation organization) when death is imminent.
-When death occurs, the hospice nurse alerts these same three parties.
-When the funeral home arrives to transport the donor, the hospice nurse or social worker provides the brain donation paperwork (usually in two envelopes) to the funeral home representative.
+If a hospice agency is involved, either the hospice nurse or social worker alerts Brain Support Network, the pathology specialist, and the funeral home (or cremation organization) when end-of-life is imminent.
+When death occurs, the hospice nurse alerts these same parties.
+When the funeral home arrives to transport the donor, the hospice nurse provides the brain donation paperwork (usually in two envelopes) to the funeral home representative.
 See our FAQ for more on the hospice agency’s role.

 The only way to obtain a confirmed diagnosis is through post-mortem tissue examination.
-The brain bank provides shipping containers for the tissue and performs a microscopic analysis of the brain tissue.
-The brain bank attempts to correlate what is seen in the neurological records and in the written family report of symptoms with the pathology found in the tissue.
+The brain bank performs a microscopic analysis of the brain tissue.
+The brain bank attempts to correlate what is seen in the neurological records and in the written family report of symptoms with the brain pathology found.
 A neuropathologist prepares the neuropathology report (i.e. brain autopsy report) containing the diagnosis confirmed by tissue analysis and sends this report to the family.
 Brain banks do not charge an autopsy fee.